 During this review period, VSP performed poorly with chronic medication continuity.
 Compliance testing showed VSP had difficulty ensuring medication continuity for patients with chronic conditions.
 Patients did not receive their chronic care medications timely (MIT 7.001, zero).
-This zero score resulted from the pharmacy not filling and dispensing KOP medications timely.
-Our clinicians also found cases in which chronic medications were not received timely or at all.52 The following are examples of significant deficiencies:
+This score of zero resulted from the pharmacy not filling and dispensing KOP medications timely.
+Our clinicians also found cases in which chronic medications were not received timely or at all.50 The following are examples of significant deficiencies: